AdminUI/inertia-routes/README.md

 - Automatic form hydration, no need to pass a data object
 - Resolves your route and uses it for submission methods
-- Infers necessary HTML attributes based on Laravel validation rules
+- Infers necessary HTML attributes based on Laravel validation rules (required,minlength,maxlength,step,accept,type=email)
 - Adds `required` to inputs when present in the ruleset
 - Automatic `v-model` binding